-Note 7 - Early Retirement Incentive Plan
+Note 8 - Early Retirement Incentive Plan

-The University established a University Retirement Incentive Program (URIP), offered in the Spring of 2012, for the purpose of providing an incentive for faculty and non-classified staff to retire.
-Eligible employees included faculty and non-classified staff employed for a minimum of twenty hours per week, age 62 or older and a minimum of ten years service with the University, and a participant in one of the Board of Governors' alternate retirement plans.
-Thirty-eight employees elected to participant in this program in March 2012.
-These employees will receive a one-time-only payment of 40% of current salary, with a minimum payout of \$20,000, an annual stipend of \$7,000 to offset health insurance up to age 65, and for those not eligible to receive BOG retiree health insurance a \$3,000 annual stipend to offset the cost of Medigap health insurance for a maximum of 5 years after age 65.
+The University established a University Retirement Incentive Program (URIP), offered in the Spring of 2012, for the purpose of providing an incentive for faculty and nonclassified staff to retire.
+Eligible employees included faculty and non-classified staff employed for a minimum of twenty hours per week, age 62 or older and a minimum of ten years' service with the University, and a participant in one of the Board of Education alternate retirement plans.
+Thirty-eight employees elected to participate in this program in March 2012.
+These employees received a one-time-only payment of 40% of current salary, with a minimum payout of \$20,000, an annual stipend of \$7,000 to offset health insurance up to age 65, and for those not eligible to receive Board retiree health insurance a \$3,000 annual stipend to offset the cost of Medigap health insurance for a maximum of 5 years after age 65.